Ethanol10/Ror2Ganon/README.md

 </details>

 ## Future Plans
-- Work on new skills?
-This is a big Ｈｍｍ because I don't have the animation expertise to match what's already been implemented.
+- Now that some sword moves are in, I have some other sword moves I *may* want to put in later.
+    - *Did you know?*: There were two more sword moves that were planned but ultimately did not get made.
+They were also the biggest waste of time since they took so damn long to make just to never use them.
+        - Truth to be told, the new moves don't even use that unique of an animation.

+>!
+Why the fuck did I waste so much time on this.

+- Think of more *energy ball* based moves, like from OoT.... if i'm even bothered to dig through my messy codebase.
 - Fix some bugs (in Known issues)
-- Update Ancient Scepter skill for Specials (it's a little underwhelming)
-- Add some on-hit VFX, it completely slipped my mind.

 ## Known Issues
 ~~literally none, I am a programming god /sarcasm~~

 - Grab moves have some issues when trying to grab a Wandering Vagrant, Greater Wisp, Solus Control Unit (this isn't an exhaustive list), it pushes back against Ganondorf, possibly sending him through the floor and out the level for a bit.
-- Special move #2 *very rarely* doesn't register that it hit the floor and as a result, leaves you stuck in the air for a bit.
+- Inferno Guillotine *very rarely* doesn't register that it hit the floor and as a result, leaves you stuck in the air for a bit.
 I've only ever encountered this once, so if you do encounter it again, please tell me exactly how you replicated it.
 - Grab has a weird bug where the enemies don't detatch on end, causing it to stick to ganon preventing you from moving.
 If this happens, jump off a cliff and it should reset.

 ## Credits